Mamba 3 Parallel Performance: Where It Beat Attention, and Where It Lost

 | Peak reserved (GiB) | 131.924 | 132.686 | +0.76 |

 Throughput delta is inside measurement noise.
-The reason is straightforward: forward is a small fraction of the iteration (1192 ms of 5540 ms total), so a 25 percent speedup on forward-only moves the whole step by about one percent, which is exactly what the noise envelope swallows.
+Reason: forward is a small fraction of the iteration (~1.2 s of ~5.5 s total), so a 25 percent speedup on forward-only moves the whole step by about one percent, which is exactly what the noise envelope swallows.
 The loss delta is BF16 FMA-ordering noise from a different kernel schedule; iter-1 loss is bit-identical, which is the sanity check we actually trust.

 The concrete list of perf work still on the table, sized by realistic gain: